 While vegetarians might feel like their low-carb options are limited, they truly do have many alternatives!

-There are so many low-carb protein packed foods out there, it simply takes a little planning and fun cooking.
-Try these vegetarian recipes, it's easy plan a weekly meal plan from them.
+There are so many low-carb protein-packed foods out there, it simply takes a little planning and fun cooking.
+Try these vegetarian recipes, it's easy to plan a weekly meal plan from them.